Y3LLOWVESTS/rustyonions/README.md

 # RustyOnions
 > A Decentralized Quantum Substrate
 > Active build phase; expect frequent changes.
 This is a highly ambitious, experimental Web3 runtime.
-> **Status (Oct 26, 2025):** Doing an IDB speed run build.
+> **Status (Oct 28, 2025):** Doing an IDB speed run build.
 We will build the core, test it, then refine it.
 I will fix the docs later, for up to date docs check the NOTES.md in each crate as we build.

 **The ron-kernel, ron-bus, ron-proto, ron-metrics, oap, ron-transport, ryker, and ron-transport crates have been built so far**
 **svc-overlay is next and is about 70% complete so far**

 ## RON-CORE (BETA) crate status & plan

-Built (8/22):
+Built (9/22):
-- ron-kernel, ron-bus, ron-proto, ron-metrics, oap, ron-transport, ryker, svc-overlay
+- ron-kernel, ron-bus, ron-proto, ron-metrics, oap, ron-transport, ryker, svc-overlay, svc-dht ✅

-Remaining (14), execution order:
+Remaining (13), execution order:
-1) svc-dht
+1) svc-dht ✅
 2) ron-naming
 3) svc-storage
 4) svc-index